RC Aerobatics 2014/01

 The T8J lacks flight-condition settings, but it allows you to assign dual rates (D/R) and exponential (EXPO) of different control surfaces to the same two- or three-position switch.
 For elevator and ailerons, I used a three-position switch for regular, snap, and spin rates and throws.

 Before setting D/R and EXPO, all endpoints except throttle were set to maximum (140%).
-Travel (volume) adjustments were set as a percentage of the endpoint.
+Travel (volume) adjustments were then set as a percentage of the endpoint.
 This technique provides the highest stick-to-servo resolution the radio is capable of.

-Bamboo skewers are attached to each elevator half and their respective tips meet on the centerline behind the rudder.
-The linked servos’ subtrim and travel percentages are then adjusted until the skewers move at exactly the same rate and distance.
+I find linkage and setup much easier using two elevator servos compared with other pushrod systems.
+The ailevator function, with aileron travel set to zero, links the two elevator servos.
+Servo travel of one elevator half is typically set at 10°–12° using a throw meter.
+Bamboo skewers are attached to each elevator half; their tips meet on the centerline behind the rudder.
+The linked servos' subtrim and travel percentages are then adjusted until the skewers move at exactly the same rate and distance.
 With elevator halves matched throughout their range of motion, D/R and EXPO are fine-tuned with slightly less throw for snap and slightly more for spin.

 The T8J manual recommends using aileron differential (AIL-DIFF) for two-aileron servo setups.
-The flaperon function may also be used, but it complicates fine tuning the throws.
-Travel is set for one aileron then the linked aileron is matched using throw meter(s).
-Regular deflection is set to 6°-8°—slightly more for snap and slightly less for spin.
+The flaperon function may also be used, but it complicates fine-tuning the throws.
+Travel is set for one aileron, then the linked aileron is matched using throw meter(s).
+Regular deflection is set to 6°–8°—slightly more for snap and slightly less for spin.

-The T8J allows any channel’s D/R and EXPO assignment to a single switch.
-Rudder rate for regular, snap, and spin would ideally be assigned to the same switch as elevator and aileron, then a separate maximum rudder-rate switch would be assigned for stall turns, overriding the other switch.
+The T8J allows any channel's D/R and EXPO assignment to a single switch.
+Ideally, rudder rate for regular, snap, and spin would be assigned to the same switch as elevator and aileron, with a separate maximum rudder-rate switch assigned for stall turns to override the other switch.
 However, multiple switch assignments of any channel are impossible on the T8J.
+Low regular-rate rudder is desirable for smooth, tail-wagging heading corrections, while maximum high rate is required for stall turns.
+My original setup put rudder rate on a separate three-position switch (snap, spin, and maximum), but this proved too complicated in flight; ultimately a simple high/low rate switch was assigned for rudder.

 How much or little rates and throws you set for regular, snap, and spin are determined by the airplane.
 Fly it, try it, adjust it, and repeat.
-Just when you think you have it where you like it, some bright idea will pop in your head and you’ll change it.
+Just when you think you have it where you like it, some bright idea will pop into your head and you'll change it.
+Tip: Copy the model from one memory location to another before making changes so restoring the previous setup is easier.

 Motor

 I have a rule in my workshop: I do not arm any motor with a propeller attached.
-I often questioned this rule until one time while I was programming a radio.
-I reversed the throttle channel and the motor started to spin at full speed.
+I often questioned this rule until one time while I was programming a radio I reversed the throttle channel and the motor started to spin at full speed.
 Be careful!

 Motor setup is a personal choice.
 In case of a propeller strike, I prefer a freewheeling motor during takeoff and landing.
-In the air, a motor idle is preferred over the ESC brake.
-Idle is switched on after “takeoff complete” and switched off after “exiting the box.”
-On other radios, I’ve set up a switchable idle using a negative value in the IDLE DOWN function.
+In the air, a motor idle is preferred over ESC brake.
+Idle is switched on after "takeoff complete" and switched off after "exiting the box."
+On other radios, I've set up a switchable idle using a negative value in the IDLE DOWN function.
 However, the T8J does not allow a negative value in IDLE DOWN.

 The throttle trim lever was originally used to turn the idle on and off, but it was a pain.
 Later, a programmable mix (PMIX) was used, mixing throttle to throttle and assigned to a switch.